gnunn1/openshift-notes/sso/README.md

-To create a new RH-SSO instance in OpenShift use the following commands:
+To create a new RH-SSO instance in OpenShift use the commands below:

 ```
 oc new-project sso